 Automation and digitization are in demand across industries, and especially in those businesses that support the delivery of goods and services.
-Not only does digitization of business maintain and increase supply chain channels, it provides the needed means for taking hygiene precautions at all exchange points.
+Not only does the digitization of business maintain and increase supply chain channels, but it also provides the needed means for taking hygiene precautions at all exchange points.

 Investors, such as Saudi Technology Ventures and Middle East Venture Partners, are investing in tech-enabled businesses.
 Nana grocery shopping and delivery service app has just received funding to expand its e-commerce platform and reach everyone in need during the COVID-19 crisis.

 E-marketing is a great opportunity to spread positive messages during this tough time, while also boosting your business.
 Motivating customers during a time of crisis helps you stay ahead of your competition and boost your reputation as a company that looks after the wellbeing of its customers.